| NS Basic/Palm 6.0 Release Notes June 1, 2007 Copyright 2007 NS BASIC Corporation |

-NS Basic/Palm 6.0 is a major new release of NS Basic with some great new features: faster compiles, new Treo features such as Navigation and addition API functions and modal forms.
+NS Basic/Palm 7.0 is a major new release of NS Basic with some great new features, such as Gradient buttons and color themes.
+These features will let you update your apps to have a much more modern look and feel:

-We've also added some other enhancements and some bug fixes.
+We've also added many other enhancements and bug fixes.

 NS Basic/Palm is a complete development environment for Palm OS devices.
-NS Basic/Palm 6.0 creates programs for all Palm OS devices running Palm OS 3.1 or later, including Palm OS 5.x.
-It runs on Windows 95/98/ME/NT/2000/XP.
-Using Virtual PC, it will run on Mac OS.
+NS Basic/Palm 7.0 creates programs for all Palm OS devices running Palm OS 3.1 or later, including Palm OS 5.x.
+It runs on Windows 95/98/ME/NT/2000/XP/Vista.
+Using Parallels, VM Ware and Virtual PC, it will run on Mac OS.
 It will run on Linux using Win4Lin and VMWare.

 NS Basic/Palm is a commercial software product, licensed subject to the License Agreement that must be must be agreed to before installation.
 The Agreement also appears in the NS Basic/Palm Handbook.